Battle of Solway Moss

 The Battle of Solway Moss took place on Solway Moss near the River Esk on the English side of the Anglo-Scottish border in November 1542 between English and Scottish forces.

 The Scottish King James V had refused to break from the Catholic Church, as urged by his uncle King Henry VIII, who then launched a major raid into south-west Scotland.
 The Scottish army that marched against them was poorly led and organised, and many Scots were either captured or drowned in the river.
 News of the defeat is believed to have hastened the early death of James V.

 Background

 When Henry VIII of England broke from the Roman Catholic Church, he asked James V of Scotland, his nephew, to do the same.
 James ignored his uncle's request and further insulted him by refusing to meet with Henry at York.
-Furious, Henry VIII sent troops against Scotland.
-In retaliation for the massive English raid into Scotland, James responded by assigning Robert, Lord Maxwell, the Scottish Warden of West March, the task of raising an army.
+Furious after the defeat of his forces at Hadden Rig, Henry VIII sent troops led by Thomas Howard, 3rd Duke of Norfolk against Scotland.
+In retaliation for the massive English raid into Scotland, James assigned Robert, Lord Maxwell, the Scottish Warden of West March, the task of raising an army.

-James V wrote to the Pope Paul III on 9 November 1542 about the English raid, and explained that he defied Henry VIII's attempts to convert him to the Protestant faith by waging war with his vast resources gained from the dissolution of the monasteries.
+James wrote to Pope Paul III on 9 November 1542 about the English raid, and explained that he had defied Henry's attempts to convert him to the Protestant faith by waging war with his vast resources gained from the dissolution of the monasteries.
+The Earl of Angus wrote that Cardinal Beaton and the Earl of Moray had intended to follow the Scottish army into England at the East March and serve a papal interdict in English churches.

+An order for the muster of Scottish forces at the Kirk of Morton (near Bogrie, in Scotland) before dawn on 22 November survives.
+Men from Dumfries, Peebles, Selkirk, and Hawick were summoned.
+The note mentions their routes; from Dumfries to Hoddom and Kirkconnel tower in Ecclefechan; from Peebles to Moffat; from Selkirk to Eskdalemuir.